amcneil36/amcneil36.github.io/blogs/how-much-up-upfront-design-should-be-done-before-coding.md

 The problem with freezing the design is that it puts a lot of pressure on getting the design right the first time.<sup>a</sup> If the design we come up with is sub-optimal, we are stuck with it because the design is frozen.
 This generally results in overly complex code with unused functionality.<sup>b</sup> As a result, we should not be freezing the design.

 #### Trying to do big upfront design before coding is difficult
+Trying to do big upfront design before coding is very hard to do.
+We cannot create a complete design upfront by simply working longer and harder.<sup>c</sup> When brainstoroming the low-level design, our thinking is full of many holes.<sup>a</sup> We might think that things behave a certain way based on our understanding of their documentation but we find out that they behave differently after getting feedback from an integration test.
+As a result, it turns out that as we code up a problem and get feedback from our tests, we learn more about the problem we are trying to solve.
+So we will need to let some of our design emerge after the coding has already started.<sup>c</sup>

 ## Sources
 a.
 Fowler, Martin and Beck, Kent.
 Refactoring: Improving the Design of Existing Code.
 Addison-Wesley, 1999.
 b.
 Sterling, Christ and Barton, Brent.
 Managing Software Debt.
 Addison-Wesley, 2011.
+c.
+Rubin, Kenneth.
+Essential Scrum: A Practical Guide To The Most Popular Agile Process.
+Addison-Wesley, 2013.